dataweb1/bo/README.md

 ## Quick start

-After installing the module add the 'BO overview' block, to the 'Content' region e.g., in your theme via the 'Block Layout'.

-You can restrict the appearance of the block to your needs but it is not required as the block will not render without content.
+After installing the module add the 'BO overview' block, to the 'Content' region e.g., in your theme via the 'Block layout'.
+You can restrict the appearance of the block to your needs but it is not required as the block will not render without elements.